-The effective strategy here is to get your Magento2 or Woocommerce specialists to design the site in such a way that upselling happens after the purchase and not before it.
+The effective strategy here is to get your Magento2 or best woocommerce developers to design the site in such a way that upselling happens after the purchase and not before it.
 Once a customer has completed the payment, you can display a list of similar products, he/she would be interested in.

 The search box is a crucial component of the customer conversion journey, but sadly it’s often neglected.
 Site visitors can quickly find the product they are looking for without having to navigate through multiple categories.

 While on the topic of search, here are a few factors to consider:

 Finding the answers to the questions listed here with the help of Magento 2 experts will help you provide your customers with an enhanced search experience on your mobile ecommerce site.

 Sites that take too long to load are a cardinal sin in 2019 and beyond.
 Most people shop from mobile devices because it is convenient, fast, and while on the go.
 If your site takes a long time to load, then you can be sure that your customer will not wait around.

 According to Google, 53% of mobile visitors leave a site if it takes more than 3 seconds to load.
 Google also states that while most users have switched to 4G, the page loading times are still slow, and the majority of mobile sites are bloated.